-- Supports strengthening and preserving home rule authority of municipal governments. - Opposes State or Federal intervention in matters of local concern or matters that unnecessarily or adversely affect the City's ability to manage and operate pursuant to its home rule authority. - 3.
-Opposes changes that increase (and support changes that lessen) the burdens on municipalities associated with public or other government records, establishment of ethics standards and procedures, operation of municipal courts, and other matters of municipal operations or authority. - 4.
+- 1. Supports strengthening and preserving home rule authority of municipal governments. - 2.
+Opposes State or Federal intervention in matters of local concern or matters that unnecessarily or adversely affect the City's ability to manage and operate pursuant to its home rule authority. - 3.
+Opposes changes that increase (and supports changes that lessen) the burdens and limits on municipalities associated with public or other government records, public meetings and establishment of ethics standards and procedures, operation of municipal courts, and other matters of municipal operations or authority. - 4.
 Supports enabling cities to choose the provision of services through private enterprise in a manner that fosters cost effective, sustainable, quality services.

 - 5. Supports local control of the awarding of contracts and the accountability of local officials for those actions. - 6.
-Opposes mandates that increase the complexity and cost of services without improving those services. - Supports collaborative regional efforts for the benefit of participating communities.
+Opposes mandates that increase the complexity and cost of services without improving those services. - 7.
+Supports collaborative regional efforts for the benefit of participating communities. - 8.
+Supports potential legislation to clarify when an email exchange among elected officials constitutes a "meeting" subject to the requirements of the Colorado Open Meetings Law, including possible identification of a safe harbor within which elected officials can communicate by electronic mail without constituting a meeting in order to preserve and enable the use of this effective and now common-place technology within appropriate transparency requirements and other reasonable limitations.